It-is-Sean/PSUVPSCDD/README.md

 8. **SCRREAM baseline status:** job `86140` completed the old 20k/500k SCRREAM mesh-complete MLP baseline, and job `86149` completed the pre-meta-filter robust VGGT layer ablation.
 A sequence-meta-filtered clean GT was regenerated on `2026-05-10`; clean-GT VGGT job `86286` completed successfully on `2026-05-11`.
 The current clean-GT default is VGGT layer `16`, with layer `24` as the main comparison point.
 9. **Local weights:** NOVA3R `scene_n1`, `scene_n2`, `scene_ae`, and VGGT weights are staged under `checkpoints/`; non-WAN Slurm scripts default network proxy variables to `http://127.0.0.1:7896`.
 10. **Third-party source:** VGGT, Wan2.1, and VidFM3D are Git submodules under `third_party/`; run `git submodule update --init --recursive` after a fresh clone.
 Wan2.1 / WAN probe dependencies stay separate from the root env.
 11. **WAN Route2 status:** the active representation probe is WAN2.1 T2V video-context features on the same clean SCRREAM `.pt`, split, MLP adapter, NOVA decoder, and robust validation setup as the VGGT ablation.
 Slurm job `86307` completed the full 15-run ablation pack successfully; best WAN is `t499/layer09` with `F@0.10=0.46988987902779306`, which is above zero/sample-shuffle controls but far below clean-GT VGGT layer `16`.
 Treat the branch as exploratory and likely setting-sensitive.
-The next audit is Route2.1: `no_noise` / `low_noise` for layers `9,14,29`, plus a targeted `t499/layer09 + norm` setting.
+Route2.1 is now implemented for `no_noise` / `low_noise` caches on layers `9,14,29`; the queued execution chain on `2026-05-12 22:47 CST` is `86342/86343 -> 86350/86351 -> 86357 -> 86358/86359`.
+A targeted `t499/layer09 + norm` setting remains after that.
 WAN repo/checkpoint jobs use proxy `http://127.0.0.1:17890` through the Slurm SSH tunnel logic in `slurm/scrream_wan_t2v_*.sbatch`.

 This repository is currently a **research execution workspace** around a simple question: